Initmanfs/hugo-future-imperfect-dark/README.md

 You can now view the website at the following link, [localhost:1313](http://localhost:1313)

-## About the Author

-Hugo Future Imperfect was ported and it's extra features were implemented by [Julio Pescador](https://jpescador.com)

-Send me a [tweet](https://twitter.com/julio_pescador), @julio_pescador, if you like the theme and are using it for your own personal use.

 ## License

-This theme is released under the MIT license.
-Please read the [license](https://github.com/jpescador/hugo-future-imperfect/blob/master/LICENSE.md) for more information.
+This theme is released under the GNUv3 license.
+Please read the [license](https://gitlab.com/initmanfs/theme/blob/master/LICENSE.md) for more information.